andfanilo/hdp-tutorial/docs/td1.md

 But what does it mean?
 You have to imagine the Hadoop Data Platform is actually a remote cluster of machines, so when you upload a big file in HDFS it gets cut into blocks of 64MB and spread accross multiple DataNodes, and the NameNode keeps a reference for this file in HDFS to all blocks in the cluster.

 !!! info
-    The URL `/user/root/data/geolocation.csv` in Ambari Views is actually `hdfs:///user/root/data/geolocation.csv`.
-The `hdfs://` specifies to look into the HDFS cluster instead of locally when using a HDFS client.
+    - The URL `/user/root/data/geolocation.csv` in Ambari Views is actually `hdfs:///user/root/data/geolocation.csv`.
+The `hdfs:///` specifies to look into the HDFS cluster instead of locally when using a HDFS client.
+    - `hdfs:///` is a shortcut for `hdfs://<host>:<port>/` so you won't need to specify `hdfs://sandbox.hortonworks.com:8020/` every time.

 **Recap**: